iamblue/linkit-smart-nodejs/content/en/cloud/MCSjs.md

-## 使用 MCSjs 讓 MCS 來操控 LinkIt smart 7688
+## Let MCS control LinkIt smart 7688 by using MCSjs

-### 前言
+### Prerequisite

-請先看 [這個教學](https://mcs.mediatek.com/resources/latest/tutorial/getting_started) 在 MCS 中 create 好一個內容只有一個 on/off (control type) 且 data channel ID 名為 LED_control 的 data channel 的 test device。
+Please go through [this tutorial](https://mcs.mediatek.com/resources/latest/tutorial/getting_started) .
+It will guide you to create a test device in MCS.
+The device contains one on/off control type and one data channel with data channel ID named LED_control.

-注意: 在 MCS 中 create 出 test device 後，會在該 device detail page 的畫面的右上方得到 deivceId 跟 deviceKey 即為下面步驟的 deviceId 跟 deviceKey。
+Note: After the test device is created in MCS,  we need the deivceId and deviceKey on the right upper corner of device detail page.
+The  deivceId and deviceKey will be used in the following steps.

-### 步驟
+### Steps

-* 確定跟你的 linkit smart 7688 連線
+* Check the connection of linkit smart 7688.
-* ssh 進去
+* ssh into it.
-* 創建一個資料夾並進去:
+* Create a folder and go into that folder, and do npm initialization:
     ```
         mkdir app && cd app && npm init
     ```
-* 安裝 MCSjs modules:
+* Install MCSjs modules:
     ```
         npm install mcsjs
     ```
-* 編輯 app.js:
+* Edit app.js:
     ```
         vim app.js
     ```
-* 輸入:
+* input the content:
     ```
         var mcs = require('mcsjs');